 Your first Six Sigma wave needs to be successful.
 Look for easy wins that directly affect company goals and objectives.

-Your ground level staff have a lot of data for you.
+Your ground-level staff has a lot of data for you.
 They can tell you where a lot of your problems lie.
 They can also help you to fix them.
 However, this is a common issue for many companies.
-They lack bottom to top data exchanges.
+They lack bottom-to-top data exchanges.
 Generate these channels of conversation, then keep them open.
 Doing this provides more than one benefit.
 You find out about problems and solutions, but you also boost morale.
 People are happier when their input is valued.

 Develop upward channels of communication and keep them open.

-Keep checking your progress and then communicating the results.
+Keep checking your progress and then communicate the results.